harshturna/Personal-Blog/content/posts/beyong-simple-string-comparison/index.md

 ### `.casefold()` is not perfect

-The `.casefold()` method we looked at will work in most cases however when we start dealing with more complex strings this method will start producing issues.
+The `.casefold()` method we looked at will work in most cases however when we start dealing with more complex strings, this method will start producing issues.
 Here's an example of such a case,

 ```python
 string1 = "ŝ"